In this article:

 What is KCLSU Wellbeing?

-Both the initiatives and campaigns led by KCLSU Wellbeing have been created to empower and encourage students to take a positive approach when looking after their physical and mental wellbeing.
+Both the initiatives and campaigns led by KCLSU Wellbeing have been created to empower and encourage students to take a positive and proactive approach when looking after their physical and mental wellbeing.

 All activities and events include a wide range of student initiatives, events and training across all campuses and residences, and are inspired by the ‘King’s 5 Ways to Wellbeing’.